 WINDOWS: giving children opportunities to become aware of the world in new ways; to wonder about life’s ‘WOWs’ (things that are amazing) and ‘OWs’ (things that are sad or hurtful).
 In this, children are learning about ‘life in all its fullness.'

 MIRRORS: giving children opportunities to reflect on their experiences; to meditate on life’s big questions and to consider some possible answers.
 In this they are learning from life by exploring their own insights and perspectives and those of others.

 DOORS: giving children opportunities to respond to their experiences; to do something creative as a means of expressing, applying and further developing their thoughts and convictions.
 In this they are learning to live by putting into action what they are coming to believe and value.

 We seek to provide experiences to suit all spiritual styles – word, symbol, emotion and action.
 These experiences encourage children and adults to develop an understanding of the spiritual character of themselves and others.
 As well as planned opportunities, such as collective worship, vision and values activities, use of our reflection space and those designed to inspire awe and wonder in our curriculum, we also encourage children to pause and reflect on unexpected and unplanned experiences as well.
 These moments are often a powerful vehicle for children in they develop a greater spiritual awareness.

 Our Reflection Space

-We are in the process of creating a Reflection Space in our school, for children to think, reflect, pray or just be still.
-We will keep you updated with photos as we move forward with this project.
+We are in the process of developing our Reflection Space in our school, for children to think, reflect, pray or just be still.